AmeliaDi/technical-cv/README.md

 ---

 **🏅 Built with expertise by Amelia Enora**
-*Systems Developer • Security Researcher • Performance Engineer*
+*Systems Developer • Security Researcher • Artist*

-> *"Pushing the boundaries of what's possible in systems programming"*
+> *"i know a lenguage with two letters 0 and 1"*